srimutyala/CarND-Advanced-Lane-Lines/writeup_template.md

 I tried various approaches to manipulating & extracting the image information to obtain a low noise lane feature image.
 After many such attempts, I arrived at a combination of different color spaces uasge, thresholding, gradient characteritics & morphological operations.

+#### a.
+Color Spaces
+In additional to the redaing the image in the RGB format/space, I created two more version of the image in the HSL & LAB color spaces.
+The lane's visibility changes depending on the lane color (white vs yellow) & environmental factors like, sun-light, shadow & reflection.
+To extract lanes under varyinig road conditions, I primarily used S and L-channels from HSL & B-channel from the LAB space.

+I created a weighted image from the S,L & B-channels with the L-channel weighing twice S & B-channels.
+This weighted image is scaled back to the 0-255 range later.

+#### b.
+Morphological Operations
+This weighted image is then processed with an opening operation using a horizontal element (1x30).
+The result of this operation is subtracted from the weighted image obtained in the prior section to arrive at a grayscale image that highlights the lane marking.

+#### c.
+Thresholding
+I thresholded the HSL image to filter out green but include blue information from the image.
+This filtered image is then converted to a grayscale image and thresholded to yield a binary image.

+#### d.
+Gradient
+Using the grayscale image obtained from the morphological operations above, we find the gradient in the X & Y-direction and obtain magnitude of the gradient.
+We also calculate the direction of the gradient.
+This directional graident is further enhanced by opening on 5x5 kernel.

+Finally, we arrive a binary thresholded image using the magnitude of the gradient, directional gradient & the thresholded HSL image.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)